top of page

 • Look over the selected sides (link below)

-• Each audition will include an introduction, group readings of the sides, and any redirects from the director
+• Each audition will include an introduction, readings of the sides, and any redirects from the director

 • We will notify everyone auditioning, either way, before a cast list is announced.